The Spirit in the Desert Origin Story

 Richard Andersen, the retreat center’s former Executive Director once said, “Our purpose is to offer the opportunity for renewal, reconciliation, healing, and transformation for every participant.
 We do this with welcoming hospitality, the expertize of program facilitators, and our serene, eight-acre, Sonoran Desert environment that includes open spaces for meditation, prayer, and reflection.”

-Retreats include healing of trauma workshops for veterans and first responders by the Institude for Healing of Memories, Boundless Compassion for all those seeking to live and share compassion, mercy and justice, Leading Well for clergy and ministry leaders, Spiritual Director Training by Leadership Transformations, and many more.
+Retreats include healing of trauma workshops for veterans and first responders by the Institute for Healing of Memories, Boundless Compassion for all those seeking to live and share compassion, mercy and justice, Leading Well for clergy and ministry leaders, Spiritual Director Training by Leadership Transformations, and many more.
 Personal Retreats for individual relaxation and renewal are very popular as well.

 Andersen added, “Our mission is to provide the supportive environment and resources for people to freely discovery their calling.”
 Spirit in the Desert Retreat Center is a unique local and global resource for personal renewal.